cmp307/Asset-Management---CMP307/README.md

-PYTHON APP - REQUIRES LIBRARIES PIP, PYSIMPLEGUI, MYSQL-CONNECTOR
+PYTHON APP - REQUIRES LIBRARIES PIP, PYSIMPLEGUI, MYSQL-CONNECTOR, NUMPY

 PIP is installed with recent versions of Python however I have noticed the appsanywhere version version doesn't include it.

-installLibs.py is on the root of the repo and will install pysimplegui and mysql-connector using PIP.
+externalLibraryInstall - RUN FIRST.py is on the root of the repo and will install the required libraries using PIP.

 view/main.py will start the app.

-admin all: username-admin_all password- admin_all
+admin all: username- admin password- FD2-au*+ only report: username- report password- HX{D9h8\
-only report: username-report password-report